lutefisk-development/Kinderbook/README.md

 1 - You have to clone this repository

-2 - in the root folder in a terminal window type the following command: npm install
+2 - in the root folder in a terminal window type the following command: `composer install`
+    This installs all the applications node depedencies.

+3 - in the root folder in a terminal window type the following command: `npm install`
-    This installs all the applications depedencies.
+    This installs all the applications composer depedencies.

-3 - Open the root folder in a text-editor (ex: Visual Studio Code, Sublime Text, Atom).
+4 - Open the root folder in a text-editor (ex: Visual Studio Code, Sublime Text, Atom).
 Here you will see a file called: .env.example
-    Make a copy of this file and rename it to: .env This is the file handling all your environment variables, such as configuration of the database.
+    Make a copy of this file and rename it to: .env
+    This is the file handling all your environment variables, such as configuration of the database.
-    To use the application you will need a application key, so again go to the terminal in the root folder and type the command: php artisan key:generate --show
+    To use the application you will need a application key, so again go to the terminal in the root folder and type the command: `php artisan key:generate --show`
     As a response you will get something showing in the terminal window.
 Copy whatever is showing and paste it in the .env file next to: APP_KEY=

-4 - You will need to setup a Database, and please use the UTF-8 encoding.
+5 - You will need to setup a Database, and please use the UTF-8 encoding.
 And update the .env file with your credentials.
     DB_DATABASE=
     DB_USERNAME=
     DB_PASSWORD=

-5 - Now you can use the predefined migration to populate your database with tables, using the the terminal command: php artisan migrate
+6 - Now you can use the predefined migration to populate your database with tables, using the the terminal command: `php artisan migrate`

-6 - And finally to give you some dummy data to work with, I have also made some database seeding.
-If you want to use it type the terminal command: php artisan db:seed
+7 - And finally to give you some dummy data to work with, I have also made some database seeding.
+If you want to use it type the terminal command: `php artisan db:seed`

 ## Code of Conduct